Dr. Jake Wilson, Professor

 Research Interests:

-- Race, Racism, and Labor; Racialized-Gendered Divisions in the Working-Class; Logistics and Supply Chains; Transnational Labor Movements and Unions; Global Workers’ Struggles; Global Capitalism; E-commerce’s (Amazon’s) Impact on Work/Labor; The Gig Economy; Surveillance of Workers; Automation, Technology, and the Future of Work; Whiteness, Gender, Masculinities and Work.
+- Race, Racism, & Labor; Logistics, Ports, Warehouses & Supply Chains; Racialized Divisions in the Working-Class; Unions; Global Workers’ Struggles; E-commerce’s (Amazon’s) Impact on Work/Labor; The Gig Economy; Automation, Algorithmic Management & the Future of Work; Whiteness, Masculinities & Labor

 Main Courses: